-V.1.15.1 NAT/PAT (Network/Port Addresses Translation) routers
+V.1.15.1 NAT (network addresses translation) routers

 When a global network is composed of several networks managed by independent administrators and connected together, the same IP addresses could potentially be assigned inside the subnetworks.
 This is customarily seen in the Internet which serves as a backbone to connect together the private networks of many companies.
 This could be used also when many identical subnetworks must be set up and connected to a root backbone.